 Residential real estate is often the quickest, most efficient way for investors to enter the real estate market.
 Here are just some of the benefits you can reap by investing in residential properties:

 Businesses often expand, go out of business or change locations.
 This means commercial real estate investors are subject to high degrees of tenant turnover unless they manage to negotiate a highly desirable lease structure.
 Residential investors are much more likely to maintain long-term tenants.
 Additionally, it’s much easier to fill vacant residential units than it is to fill vacant commercial units.
 You’ll experience fewer periods of vacant space at your investment property, which means more consistent cash flow.

 Lower barrier to entry

 It’s much more cost-effective to enter the residential real estate market, particularly for your first investment.
 You can purchase a single-family home or duplex for a relatively affordable rate.
-Because most commercial sites are, by nature, larger and more amenity rich, you’re much more likely to pay a premium if you’re planning to invest in a commercial site.
+Because most commercial sites are larger and more amenity-rich, you’re much more likely to pay a premium if you’re planning to invest in a commercial site.
 It’s often difficult for first-time investors to secure a commercial mortgage.
 Residential tends to be more feasible for the everyman investor.

 Financing and Other Considerations

 It’s also important to recognize the different types of financing solutions available to residential real estate investors, as opposed to commercial ones.